terjesannum/go-graphql-client/README.md

 // OnConnected event is triggered when the websocket connected to GraphQL server sucessfully client.OnConnected(fn func())

-// OnDisconnected event is triggered when the websocket server was stil down after retry timeout client.OnDisconnected(fn func())
+// OnDisconnected event is triggered when the websocket client was disconnected client.OnDisconnected(fn func())

 // OnConnected event is triggered when there is any connection error.
 This is bottom exception handler level